 Don’t push for results.
 Let the practice grow with you and grow in you.
-The challenge is to take the power from your over thinking personal mind and move it into an experience of trusting your inner voice that is body KNOWING.
+The challenge is to take the power from your overthinking personal mind and move it into an experience of trusting your inner voice that is body KNOWING.

 I have a friend who has for many years facilitated drumming workshops.
-She was telling me about that day when she woke up and all the rhythms, she knew in her head had somehow appeared in her body.
+She was telling me about that day when she woke up and all the rhythms; she knew in her head had somehow appeared in her body.
 Her body now knew the rhythms in a way her technical knowledge did not give her.

-So I consciously breathe in and out and I sense how I am kneeling, how my hands feel etc. Usually I sense the stings from the nettles or from the briars.
+So I consciously breathe in and out and I sense how I am kneeling, how my hands feel etc. Usually, I sense the stings from the nettles or from the briars.

-I have a favourite part of the garden which is in the wood.
+I have a favorite part of the garden which is in the wood.
 I plan to create a space there where I can lie down on a camomile lawn (probably only during the Irish summer) and practice body sensing anytime I feel I need an energy boost or just for the sheer fun.

-[bctt tweet=”Living in the head and experiencing all our thinking there distorts and impoverishes our sense of being and belonging, because when thinking cuts itself off from the body, it encloses itself from our living reality. ” username=”@YogaJourneyfor1″]
+[bctt tweet=”Living in the head and experiencing all our thinking there distorts and impoverishes our sense of being and belonging because when thinking cuts itself off from the body, it encloses itself from our living reality. ” username=”@YogaJourneyfor1″]

 I often practice body sensing last thing at night but find I will fall asleep.
 If falling asleep is an issue for you then I think body sensing will help you a lot.
-It will for one thing take you out of the anxiety you might feel around not being able to sleep.
+It will take you out of the anxiety you might feel around not being able to sleep.
 Check out the great practice of Yoga Nidra (Yoga Sleep).

 How to Practice Body Sensing

-Let it be your intention that you invite yourself to trust the inner guidance and KNOWING that is available from embodied intelligence rather than cerebral intelligence.
+Let it be your intention that you invite yourself to trust the inner guidance and KNOWING available from embodied intelligence rather than cerebral intelligence.
 This requires that you create a sense of Sanctuary.

 If, like many people in today’s age of communication, are experiencing F. O. M. O. then you may well find the idea and practice of creating an inner Sanctuary challenging.